-- Subsection 50(2) of the Bankruptcy Act provides for the court issuing a summons to the debtor or another “examinable person” to require him or her to attend for an examination and subsection 50(4) provides for a summons requiring the person to produce books in his or her possession or that relate to the debtor’s examinable affairs.
+- Subsection 50(2) of the Bankruptcy Act provides for the Court issuing a summons to the debtor or another “examinable person” to require them to attend for an examination and subsection 50(4) provides for a summons requiring the person to produce books in their possession or that relate to the debtor’s examinable affairs.
 Subsection 50(5) provides that a section 50 examination will be held in accordance with section 81, subject to the modifications contained in section 17 of the Bankruptcy Regulations.

 - “Examinable person” is defined in section 5 of the Bankruptcy Act: